Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 Our study is based on the evolution of initial data posed on bifurcate characteristic hypersurfaces $\mathcal{H}_L$ and $\mathcal{H}_R$ emulating the event horizons of a two-ended black hole, and we show they lead to a spacelike singularity.
 Our main Theorem~\ref{thm.intro} will also provide a precise near-singularity behavior in terms of one or two Kasner metrics of the form \eqref{Kasner}.
 In cosmological terms, the spacetimes we construct in Theorem~\ref{thm.intro} are so-called Kantowski-Sachs metrics, namely spatially homogeneous, but anisotropic cosmological spacetimes with spatial topology $\RR\times \mathbb{S}^2$.

-We shall view also each of our constructed spacetimes as the interior region of a so-called \emph{hairy black hole} (see Section~\ref{holo.intro}), namely a stationary black hole with non-trivial matter fields (the ``hair(s)'') on the horizon (see \cite{Review2,Review3,Review1} and references therein for a review of various types of hairy black holes).
-We comment that though we only expect to be able to construct an exterior region to our spacetime in the asymptotically Anti-de-Sitter case, we nonetheless name our spacetimes hairy black holes for all choices of $\Lambda \in \R$.
+We shall also view each of our constructed spacetimes as the interior region of a so-called \emph{hairy black hole} (see Section~\ref{holo.intro}), namely a stationary black hole with non-trivial matter fields (the ``hair(s)'') on the horizon (see \cite{Review2,Review3,Review1} and references therein for a review of various types of hairy black holes).
+While our result holds\footnote{\blue{We also note the existence of exponentially growing modes for charged scalar fields on Reissner--Nordstr\"om-de Sitter and Kerr--Newman--de Sitter obtained in \cite{BessetHafner}, which might suggest compatibility with the existence of hairy black hole solutions in the $\Lambda>0$ setting.}} for any $\Lambda\in \RR$, in the $\Lambda<0$ case, a large class of asymptotically Anti-de-Sitter (AdS) hairy black holes has recently been constructed \cite{Weihao1,Weihao2} and their interior region corresponds to the spacetime we construct in our Theorem~\ref{thm.intro} (see Section~\ref{holo.intro}).
+Although we only expect to be able to construct an exterior region to our spacetime in the asymptotically AdS case, we nonetheless name our spacetimes hairy black holes for all choices of $\Lambda \in \R$.

-Furthermore, our construction from Theorem~\ref{thm.intro} has bearings on the interior of (non-hairy) \emph{asymptotically flat black holes} as well, as we explain in Section~\ref{non-hairy.intro}.
+Furthermore, for $\Lambda=0$, our construction from Theorem~\ref{thm.intro} has bearings on the interior of (non-hairy) \emph{asymptotically flat black holes} as well, as we explain in Section~\ref{non-hairy.intro}.
 To summarize: the domain of dependence property allows to consider the black hole interior region independently from the black hole exterior (see Figure~\ref{construction}); thus the repercussions of Theorem~\ref{thm.intro} extend significantly beyond asymptotically AdS hairy black holes.